 The Premier Choral Ensemble of the Hudson Valley

 KAIROS: A Consort of Singers was formed in 1994 by Brother Randall Horton, a member of the Holy Cross Episcopal Monastery in West Park, New York.
-In 1996 the group was reorganized under its current Artistic Director, Dr. Edward Lundergan.
+In 1996 the group was reorganized under Artistic Director Dr. Edward Lundergan, who retired in May 2022 after leading the ensemble for 26 years.
 Repertoire such as Britten's Hymn to St. Cecilia and Five Flower Songs, Poulenc's Un Soir de Neige, contemporary British composer Tarik O'Regan's The Ecstasies Above, Rossini's Petite Messe Solennelle, J. S. Bach's Singet dem Herrn, Handel's Dixit Dominus, the Monteverdi Vespers of 1610, Henry Purcell's King Arthur, and Heinrich Schütz' Musikalische Exequien are just some of the demanding and complex works that the group regularly performs.
-The group performs at venues from New York City to Albany, and has also performed with instrumental groups such as the Hudson Valley Philharmonic, the Bach Festival orchestra, the Esopus Chamber Orchestra, and members of the Hudson Valley Philharmonic String Quartet.
-In 2005 Kairos became artist-in-residence at Holy Cross Monastery and performs concerts in the wonderful Chapel throughout the year.
+The group has performed at venues from New York City to Albany, and has also performed with instrumental groups such as the Hudson Valley Philharmonic, the Bach Festival orchestra, the Esopus Chamber Orchestra, and members of the Hudson Valley Philharmonic String Quartet.
+From 2005 to 2021 Kairos was artist-in-residence at Holy Cross Monastery and presents Lessons & Carols and Lessons & Hymns services in the chapel twice a year.

 In the spring of 2006 Kairos expanded its mission and repertoire by creating a Bach Cantata Series, with performances of the church cantatas of J.S.
 Bach within the context of a choral evensong service at the Monastery.
-Community response to the Bach Cantata Series has been overwhelming, and Kairos presented two cantatas and Bach's majestic Mass in B Minor for the series' ninth year.
-For more information about the Bach Cantata Series, click here.
+The Cantata series ran from 2006 - 2022 until Dr. Lundergan's retirement in May 2022.